-The cost of transportation by Member or employee via a privately-owned or privately-leased vehicle while on official and representational business is reimbursable on a rate-per-mile basis.
-The maximum rates-per-mile are:
+The cost of transportation by Member or employee via a privately-owned or privately-leased vehicle while on official and representational business is reimbursable on a rate per mile basis.
+The Committee on House Administration shall set maximum mileage reimbursement rates yearly and appropriately notify offices.